docker-zone/docker-nginx/README.md

 `docker run -d --name nginx -p 8080:80 dingwenxiang0/nginx:[TAG]`

-for SSHD, you can view the [docker-os-sshd GitHub repo](https://github.com/docker-zone/docker-os-sshd/).

 # Running Container on nginx with sshd

 `docker run -d --name nginx -p 8080:80 -p 10022:22 dingwenxiang0/nginx:[TAG]`

+For SSHD, you can view the [docker-os-sshd GitHub repo](https://github.com/docker-zone/docker-os-sshd/).

 # Open a shell on it